Selling Parts Online – 10 Pain Points

 4. Compatibility issues: Customers may struggle to find the right part for their specific vehicle make and model, which can result in returns and customer dissatisfaction.

-5. Technical knowledge: Selling auto parts requires a high degree of technical knowledge, as customers may require assistance with installation or have questions about compatibility.
+5. Technical knowledge: Selling auto parts online requires a high degree of technical knowledge, as customers may require assistance with installation or have questions about compatibility.

 6. Payment processing: Managing payments and fraud prevention can be challenging for online merchants, especially if they are not using a secure payment gateway.